-My home team, the Indianapolis Colts, had a sucky preseason (let’s be honest, but who’s counting preseason), and their opening game wasn’t that much better.
-But I still have faith, and with these 5 Tips for a FUN Football Party, you can have some fun cheering on your favorite team as well!
+My home team, the Indianapolis Colts, had a better-than-it’s-been-in-a-while preseason (let’s be honest, but who’s counting preseason).
+But I have faith, and with these 5 Tips for a FUN Football Party along with an easy Mega Italian Sub recipe, you can have some fun cheering on your favorite team as well!

 #1 The Decorations

 Unless you flip flop teams like a fair weather friend, skip the wimpy solid-color tablecloths that melt as soon as you lay down your hot nacho dip, and invest a few more dollars into higher quality football decorations you can use season after season.

 I found the perfect heavy-duty vinyl tablecloth striped like a football field, and it was packaged together with an awesome high quality Colts flag, and the set happened to be on clearance for just $15 at Party City (in stores only, but I did find the reusable vinyl football field tablecloth here).